Brazilians in Germany: Migration history

 A wave of Brazilian immigrants coming to Germany began in the early 1990s with the potent combination of a crashing Brazilian economy, rampant corruption and cheaper air fares.

 Many German Brazilians migrated to Germany to search for their own roots.
-The Martius-Staden Institute in Panamy is the first stop for Brazilians researching their German ancestors.
+The Martius-Staden Institute in Panamby, São Paulo is the first stop for Brazilians researching their German ancestors.
 The institute's archive has an extensive index of family names of German origin.
 In addition, many of Brazil's LGBT community chose to migrate to Germany due to the country's liberal attitude toward gays and many Brazilian artists consider working in Germany more prestigious than in Brazil.

 Culture

 Elements of Brazilian culture can be seen in many of Germany's major cities.
 Small shops have begun to carry Brazilian specialties like manioc flour and guaraná soda.
 The caipirinha, Brazil's national drink, is now Germany's national cocktail and Germany has become the top importer of cachaça.
 Samba and capoeira are also flourishing in Germany.
 Brazilian-Portuguese language church services can also be found in most major cities.

 There are numerous organizations, and societies have formed in Germany.
 These include the Forum Brasil in Berlin, the German-Brazilian Cultural Society in Coburg and the Casa do Brasil in Munich.